Waterfall Enrichment in Clay: The Complete Guide

 Good approach:

-Mistake 2: Too Many Providers
+Mistake 2: Too many providers

 More isn’t always better.
 After 4-5 providers, you hit diminishing returns and increase complexity.